Allisterh/Credit_financial_cycle_HPCredit/Paper/Rmarkdown/3_Empirical_Model.Rmd

 The last term in the objective function acts as a penalty against too much transitory deviation from zero.
 Without this penalty, the trend would be linear or all the movements in the measured series would be matched by transitory movements.

-Regarding constraints on covariance matrix, I applied the same constraints as in Morley 2007 to imply for positive-definite covariance matrix.
+Regarding constraints on covariance matrix, I applied the same constraints as in [@morley_slow_2007] to imply for positive-definite covariance matrix.

 ```{=latex}
 		\begin{table}[H]